microsoft/pxt-arcade/docs/skillmap/forest_new/forest6.md

 ## Finale

 👏 **That's it!**

 ---

-You have made a complete game!
+You have made a complete game!<br/>
 When you're finished playing, you can click "Done" and head back out to the skillmap to share with friends and save your game in your gallery.